Coulomb gases under constraint: some theoretical and numerical results: Proofs of Section

 \section{Proofs of Section~\ref{sec:Gibbs}}

 We start with the proof of the abstract Gibbs conditioning principle.

-\begin{proof}[Proof of Proposition~\ref{prop:Gibbs}] The set~$\mathscr{I}_{B}$ defined in~\eqref{eq:Imin} is not empty because the infimum is finite by~\eqref{eq:Icontinuity},~$B$ is closed and~$I$ has compact level sets (which also implies that~$I$ is lower semicontinuous), so the infimum is attained at least for one measure.
+\begin{proof}[Proof of Theorem~\ref{th:Gibbs}] Since $I$ is a good rate function, it is lower semicontinuous with compact level sets.
+The set~$\mathscr{I}_{B}$ defined in~\eqref{eq:Imin} is not empty because the infimum is finite by~\eqref{eq:Icontinuity},~$B$ is closed and~$I$ has compact level sets, so the infimum is attained at least for one measure.
 Moreover,~$\mathscr{I}_B$ is closed by lower semicontinuity of~$I$.
 Now, since

 the result follows from an upper bound on~$\dP( A_{\varepsilon}\cap B)$ and a lower bound on~$\dP(B)$.
 The upper bound of the large deviations principle implies that

 Assume first that~$\overline{A_{\varepsilon}\cap B}\neq \emptyset$.
 Since $A_{\varepsilon}=\{ z\in \mathcal{Z},\ \mathrm{d}(z, \mathscr{I}_{B})> \varepsilon \}$, the lower semi-continuity of~$I$ shows that (see~\cite[Section~2.5]{MR3262506}) there exists $c_{\varepsilon}>0$ for which